 (a) Generally.
-Any person who violates any of the sections of this chapter, or rules or orders adopted or issued pursuant to this chapter, shall be subject to any one, all or a combination of the civil penalties prescribed by this section.
-Penalties assessed under this chapter are in addition to and not in lieu of compliance with the requirements of this chapter.
-The person performing the work, the property owner and the person contracting for the performance shall be jointly and severally liable for any penalty or other enforcement action imposed pursuant to this chapter or other provisions of law on account of work performed in violation of this chapter.
+Any person who violates any of the sections tree regulations of this cChapter, or rules or orders adopted or issued pursuant to this cChapter, shall be subject to any one, all, or a combination of the civil penalties prescribed by this section.
+Sec.
+21-14(b) below and by the CTM.
+Penalties assessed under this chapter in Sec.
+21-14(b) below are in addition to and not in lieu of compliance with the requirements this cChapter.
+The person performing the work, the property owner, and the person contracting for the performance shall be jointly and severally liable for any penalty or other enforcement action imposed pursuant to this chapter, the CTM, or other provisions of law on account of work performed in violation of this chapter these regulations.